 Patents and Trademarks

 The legal lowdown on patents and trademarks in Latvian pharma.
-Prepared in association with TGS Baltic, a leading law firm in Latvia, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for USD 99.
+Prepared in association with TGS Baltic, a leading law firm in Latvia, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for GBP 99.

 1. What are the basic requirements to obtain patent and trademark protection?

 There are three ways to obtain patent protection in the Republic of Latvia:

 - national route: by filing an application directly with the Patent Board (hereinafter the PB) (under the Patent Law of the Republic of Latvia);

 - international route: (under the Patent Cooperation Treaty), and;

 - regional route: (under the European Patent Convention).